vimalmenon/helm.vimalmenon.com/README.md

 - [ ] Create a deployment for both FE and API
 - [ ] Create a service for both FE and API
 - [ ] Remove helm folder from both FE and API
+- [ ] Deploy the helm chart to CIVO